 One note on recording lectures: As in the classroom, but perhaps with more urgency in an online environment, using verbal signposts and easy-to-follow chunks of information will help students engage with recorded lectures.
 In audio recordings of lectures that accompany PowerPoint slides or images, keep in mind that students will miss an instructor's non-verbal cues and depend more on tone of voice, rate of speaking, and use of pauses.
 Similarly, instructors who record lectures will miss the students' non-verbal cues that indicate attention, engagement, and understanding.
-Any files, or folders containing files focused on a single topic, may be placed in Oncourse, including:
+Any files, or folders containing files focused on a single topic, may be placed in Oncourse or Canvas, including:

 - Record narration for PowerPoint presentations

 - Create enhanced PowerPoint presentations using Adobe Presenter add-in for Windows

 - Record activity on your computer screen using Jing, Camtasia, or Snagit for Mac and Windows: TechSmith provides free trial downloads and short training